-GIF is a raster output format.
-Although still in wide use, it’s popularity has fallen over the years in favor of PNG.
-GIF is a good format for logos, line-art and other images with few colors.
-It is compact and usually has quick load times.
-It also supports transparency and animation.
+The Graphics Interchange Format (GIF) is a raster output format.
+Although still widely used for animations, it’s been replaced by PNG for static images.
+It’s a good format for graphics with sharp borders and distinct color transitions It’s used for logos, line-art and other images with few colors.
+Compact with fast load times GIF also supports transparency and animation.
 It is well supported by all browsers.
-GIF is rarely used in desktop publishing but is a supported import format in Microsoft Office, for example.
+GIF is rarely used in desktop publishing.

 GIF is a good format for any simple image with few colors.
 It is also the only image format that supports animation of a series of files.
 It is supported well on all browsers, including legacy versions of Internet Explorer.
 When creating new content online today, most people choose PNG because of it’s better transparency, alpha-channel support, indexed color and smaller file size.
 GIF is still an absolutely fine, safe choice. if that’s what your editing software outputs and 256 colors is enough, go ahead and use GIF.

 - Supports 1-bit B&W with CCITT G3/4 encoding

 - Supports 8-bit colormap with LZW compression